replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app/02-install-app/assignment.md

 timelimit: 3600
 ---

-🚀 Let's start
+🚀 Let's begin!
 =================

 # Vendor Portal login

 Log into the Vendor Portal with your existing account, and note your application *app slug*, *release channel*, and the "existing cluster install command".
-It should look something like `kubectl kots install <app-slug/channel>`:
+It should look something like `kubectl kots install <app-slug/channel>`.
+You don't need to install it yet!
+We have a little bit of setup to complete, first.

   ![Existing Cluster Install Command](../assets/release-channel.png)